Healing Fractures

 By Tiffany Patterson, OT/CHT

-Fractures are one of the leading diagnoses that are treated on a daily basis.
+Often, as clinicians we are asked about speeding up healing fractures Fractures are one of the leading diagnoses that require treatment on a daily basis.
 One of the most frequently asked questions of new patients is “How long will it take to heal?”
 The answer depends on several different factors.
 All bones heal in a similar fashion, whether surgically cut or fractured by injury.
 In other words, the healing time varies for each person.
+To learn more about the health of your bones, please read this article by JOI on Bone Health.

 3 Overlapping Stages – Healing Fractures